Meron on Lag B’Omer

 The intensity of the spiritual light which emanates from Meron has gotten only brighter, even after 1,800 years.
 It is a beacon of triumph of the hidden light of Torah which never wanes.
 Now, at the darkest hour before the dawn, a glimmering of light can be seen which wakens the sleepy Jewish souls.
 Soon the revelations of the Zohar will come true, and the Mashiach will reveal himself in the Galilee.
 Surely this light on Meron is a preview of great things to come, may they be soon in our own time.

-(© by Dovid Rossoff The author, Dovid Rossoff, resides in Jerusalem over thirty-five years.
+Dovid Rossoff resides in Jerusalem for over thirty-five years.
 He has written Land of Our Heritage, Safed: The Mystical City, and The Tefillin Handbook, among others.
-He is currently writing a Jewish history of Jerusalem from the Crusader period until the present).
+He is currently writing a Jewish history of Jerusalem from the Crusader period until the present.

 Tell us what you think!